oschwartz10612/poppler-windows/README.md

 # Poppler Packaged for Windows

-The latest Poppler prebuilt-binaries packaged with dependencies for Windows.
+Download the latest Poppler prebuilt-binaries packaged with dependencies for Windows.
 Built with the help of conda-forge and [poppler-feedstock](https://github.com/conda-forge/poppler-feedstock).
 Includes the latest poppler-data.

 ## Download
 ![](https://github.com/oschwartz10612/poppler-windows/workflows/Package%20For%20Windows/badge.svg)